-Corruptive refers to a playstyle in Super Smash Bros.
-4 that Mario (and, by extension, Dr. Mario) Figure Players could adopt and utilize in tournament play.
-It takes advantage of a unique trait in Mario’s AI that can “ruin” opponents’ play styles to gain the upper hand in battle.
+Corruptive (also known as corruption) refers to a playstyle in Super Smash Bros.
+4 that Mario (and by extension, Dr. Mario) Figure Players could adopt and utilize in tournament play.
+Corruptive playstyles are irrelevant in Super Smash Bros.
+Ultimate, which introduced the Learning toggle.

-If you would like to return to the amiibo Wiki, please follow this link to return to its master list.
+If you would like to return to the amiibo Wiki, please follow this link.